-Time worked in excess of ordinary hours will be paid at the rate of ordinary time per hour worked over the 40 per week.
+Time worked in excess of ordinary hours will be paid at the rate of ordinary time per hour worked over 8 per day or 40 per week.
 Overtime is calculated on a daily basis.

-(iii) In the case of part time employees, the employee shall be paid an hourly rate calculated by dividing the salary for a full time employee by 2080.
+- (iii) In the case of part time employees, the employee shall be paid an hourly rate calculated by dividing the salary for a full time employee by 2080. - (iv) The specific provisions relating to staff meetings are set out in Part 16.